fernandoamz/react-native-ts-blog/README.md

 # React Hooks

 It works only on version higher `16.8.`
 React Hooks is the newest of ReactJS.
-We can make `.tsx` or `.jsx` files cleaner and reusable logic with more possibilities.
+We can create `.tsx` or `.jsx` files cleaner and reusable logic with more possibilities.

-React hooks allows us to take a Reactjs functional component and add state and lifecycle methods to it.
+I can say that React Hooks have helped me.
+Because, We have more posibilities for create cleaner reactjs code.
+The tedius way to write `this.state` is finished with react hooks. on new files you can make separate files to logic and view.
+Redux is not necesary to install on this new version (We have our own methods to create our global state).

-React Hooks are special functions to extends the capabilities of functional components and give them the possibility to have lifecycle events and manage state.
+React hooks allow us to take a functional component, manage state and it has many lifecycle methods.

-We are goning to compare the differencies between use react hooks and does not use them.
+The differencies between use react hooks and does not use them.

 Whitout use React Hooks: